Planning city break with a day trip to Ojai? See the things to do in Ojai, California.

 We decided it was time we started to really explore what is right outside of Los Angeles.
-There are so many possible day trips from Los Angeles, CA. In the thirteen years in LA, shockingly, we have yet to visit all of them.
+There are so many day trips from Los Angeles, CA. In the 16 years in LA, shockingly, we have yet to visit all of them.

 I guess that is what happens when you live somewhere for so long – you forget to explore its surroundings.
 It was the same when we lived in New York.

 We decided to drive to Ojai, California for the day.
 And, wow, it’s an escape from city life.
 Ojai Valley is in Ventura County and only 1 hour and 30 minutes from Los Angeles.
 You will find wineries, ranches, citrus farms, an olive farm, and picturesque scenes.

 In Ojai, I felt like I could finally breathe again.
 That has nothing to do with the masks because they are still required in Ojai.